We know that finding the right staff absence insurance cover can be a long-winded and arduous process.

 We're here to make finding the right solution and getting the best deal as simple as possible.

 If you're looking for an insurance policy for the first time or you want to beat your renewal quote, we're here to help.
-We make it easy for you to compare prices from different providers, letting you see prices and features side-by-side.
+We make it easy for you to compare prices from a number of our own trusted brands*, letting you see prices and features side-by-side.

-Our simple and user-friendly website is packed with useful information, providing you with everything you need to know when choosing your staff absence insurance provider and policy.
+Our simple and user-friendly website is packed with useful information, providing you with everything you need to know when choosing one of our trusted staff absence insurance brands.

 All this and more, in a few quick clicks.

 * All brands compared through the Staff Absence website are distributed by Absence Protection Limited.
 Staff Absence is a trading name of Absence Protection Limited.
 Staff absence and maternity products are underwritten by Collison Insurance a trading name of Astrenska Insurance Limited.
 Maternity only products are a service provided by Maternity Funding Group Limited Partnership.

 Schools and academies have an obligation to cover teacher absences.
 Since 2005 there has also been a statutory requirement for teachers to be provided at least 10% of their teaching time for planning, preparation and assessment outside of the classroom.
 Where this cannot be found from existing non-contact time, cover will be required.
 However, covering absent teachers can be financially costly, particularly for schools who need to engage supply teachers or who choose to directly hire staff to cover absences.
 Staff absences can also result in lost productivity and can be unsettling for the students, as well as putting increased pressure on existing members of staff.
 Despite the difficulties that staff absences can cause schools they can be very common, with approximately 57% of teachers taking a sickness absence each year.